worldbank/wb-nlp-apps/README.md

 5. Run the [train_lda_model.py](/scripts/models/train_lda_model.py) to train the LDA model with the cleaned text.

+## Alternative workflow

+1. Upload the document metadata into the mongodb `nlp` database under the `docs_metadata` collection.
+Refer to [load_json_dump_to_db.py](/scripts/metadata/load_json_dump_to_db.py) for an example.

+2. Create a cleaning config based on the `/configs/cleaning/default.yml` and upload to mongodb at the `nlp/cleaning_config` collection.

+3. To start the cleaning of the corpus, provide the `cleaning_config_id` of the configuration that you want to use for cleaning the documents.
+This assumes that all the documents in the `docs_metadata` will be cleaned.

+4. The cleaning script will store the cleaned data at `dir_clean`/`cleaning_config_id`/`file_name`.

+5. When you want to run a model, you need to first generate a valid configuration.
+This configuration must be uploaded to mongodb under the `nlp/model_config` collection.

+6. After the config is uploaded, select which cleaned documents (defined by the `cleaning_config_id`) will be used.
+Also provide the `model_config_id` that will be used for the model.

 ## Instruction for contributors

 Please read the [DEVELOPERS.md](/DEVELOPERS.md) for more details about the development workflow.